 It is at this point that the mind needs to be set aside for a while.
 To separate, to relax, and to calm from the influx of emails, WordPress Readers, and advice on how we should transfer our thoughts on to the page or rather, the screen.
 This tends to, for me, bring to life a sudden rush of creativity.
 Where thoughts have been left to grow and to mature before hitting the spotlight.
 To give my thoughts a chance to breathe and to exist, all neatly wrapped and stored into this place inaccessible among the crowd but dancing in a place called solitude.
 Even this post for instance, came easy, smooth and without effort.
 There was no question or debate or concern about what it would be like.
 It just existed and I let it be.
 Just a coming forth of thoughts I’d written down while sitting on my bed and yet not at all there.
 Somewhere uninterrupted by the perspective of others, whose words do tend to spark great creativity, but whose birth is not as beautiful as the new born torn from my own flesh.
 Words that come untainted and unscathed by opinion.
 Nothing but pure inspiration come from my own head, smack down in the midst of the quite.

-An hour or two after the sun has risen and the birds congregate on my windowsill with their songs.
-When the sky is still a combination of yellows and orange and reddish highlights all tap dancing on the clouds.
-I write best during the time of day when the wind is still waking up and blowing not too harshly; just enough to sway the leaves.
-Not even the branches, just the leaves will do.
+The best time to write is an hour or two after the sun has risen and the birds congregate on my windowsill with their songs.
+The sky is still a combination of yellows, orange, and reddish highlights, all tap-dancing on the clouds.
+I write best when the wind is still waking up and blowing lightly, just enough to sway the leaves.
 When the air smells like you just bought it from the store this morning.
-That first early morning wake-up, after morning prayer and just when the creative juices are new and fresh.
+That first early morning wake-up, after morning prayer, and just when the creative juices are new and fresh.
 This is my ideal time of day to write.

 Step #2: Coffee

-Freshly brewed dark roasted Folders that grabs my throat by its hinges and engulfs my body before racing to the tips of my fingers; I arise to the occasion of the coffee cherry.
-After I started teaching and tutoring a few years back, when my daily routine consisted of chasing three and four year olds around the room and getting on my hands and knees to see which monopoly piece I would be, I developed a love (OK an addiction, whatever) for caffeine.
-And it, the coffee bean, must accompany me in the next phase of our adventure.
+Freshly brewed dark roasted Folders that grab my throat by its hinges and engulf my body before racing to the tips of my fingers.
+I arise to the occasion of the coffee cherry.
+After teaching and tutoring a few years back, I developed a love (addiction?) for coffee.
+Back when my daily routine consisted of chasing three and four-year-olds around the room and getting on my hands and knees to see which monopoly piece I would be.
+And now, the coffee bean must accompany me in the next phase of our adventure.

 Step #3: Solitude

 Give me neither food nor noise.
-Lock me away from society, I no longer live here.
-Put me instead inside a quiet place.
+Lock me away from society.
+I no longer live here.
+Put me inside a quiet place.
 Though I would much rather be somewhere in the country, swallowed up by trees and grassland, my home office will have to suffice.
 Where I shackle myself to solitude and feed from its delicacies.
 My fingers march to the beat of songs that can only be heard inside my head.
 I am not here in this office.
-I am instead in another place.
+I am in another place.
 That place where only writers go.
-I’m an introvert by nature but writing is when I am the most reserved.
-Let the rushing sound of my heart and the beating of keys be the only noise in the world worth paying attention to in this moment.
+I’m an introvert by nature, but writing is when I am the most adventurous.
+Let the rushing sound of my heart and the beating of keys be the only noise in the world worth paying attention to at this moment.
 Please, I beg of you, dare not shatter my concentration with the world and its worries, for I am not of the world.